Skip to content

 Overview: Power Augmentation for Gas Turbines

-Gas turbines are rated at ISO conditions (15°C/59°F and 60% relative humidity), but peak power demand typically occurs at much higher ambient temperatures.
-As temperatures rise to 105°F (40°C), air density drops, reducing mass flow and cutting turbine output by roughly 15-20%.Installing a MeeFog system in a gas turbine allows for the recovery of a significant part of the lost output by injecting high-pressure demineralized water into the inlet air supply to the gas turbine.
+Installing a MeeFog system for gas turbines allows you to recover a significant part of the lost output by injecting high-pressure demineralized water into the inlet air supply to the gas turbine.
 This water evaporates quickly and cools the air.
-Cooler air is denser so the output of the gas turbine is increased.
+Cooler air is denser, so the output of the gas turbine is increased.

 Wet Compression: Beyond Evaporative Cooling

-Technical Specifications & System Design
+Technical Specifications and System Design

 Support Services for Fogging Systems